 Graduate Writing Consultations: a partnership with UChicagoGRAD

-In partnership with UChicagoGRAD, we're delighted to offer graduate student writers one-on-one support for on-going writing projects at no cost.
-Grad student writers may meet with a Graduate Writing Consultant (GWC) for up to fifty minutes.
-Sessions are by appointment only.
+In partnership with UChicagoGRAD, we're delighted to offer graduate student and postdoctoral writers one-on-one support for ongoing writing projects.
+Writers meet with a Graduate Writing Consultant (GWC) for a fifty-minute session, focusing on an excerpt of in-progress work (up to 10 pages).
+Graduate Writing Consultations are by appointment.

 In these one-on-one sessions, writers work with GWCs not just on problems in particular drafts, but also to develop advanced skills for revision.
 Writers can meet with a GWC during any stage of the writing process--nearly completed documents, drafts, rough drafts, or really rough drafts.
-While we ask that all meetings start from some piece of writing, graduate students at the beginning of a project can work with GWCs to begin getting ideas on the page, or to get “unstuck” in the middle of a project.
+While we ask that all meetings start from some piece of writing, graduate students and postdocs can work with GWCs to begin getting ideas on the page during a project's early stages.
+Writers can also bring in free-writing or related excerpts in order to work toward getting “unstuck” in the middle of a writing project.

 Who can make an appointment with a GWC?

-We are happy to work with graduate students across the divisions, including Masters students and students in the professional schools.
-(Undergraduates in Common Core courses can find writing assistance here.)
+We are happy to work with graduate students and postdoctoral researchers from across the divisions, including Masters students and students in the professional schools.
+(Undergraduates in Common Core courses can find writing support here.)

 What kinds of writing can I work on during a GWC session?

 - Dissertation/Thesis Proposals